Collection of information

 To respond to claims that any posting or other content violates the rights of third parties;

-We take reasonable measures, including firewall barriers, SSL encryption techniques, and authentication procedures, to help protect personal information from loss, theft, misuse, and unauthorized access, disclosure, alteration, and destruction.
-No system, however, is perfectly secure.
+Your information security is extremely important to us.
+Accordingly, we take reasonable and appropriate measures to keep your information safe including: firewall barriers, SSL encryption techniques, staff training and policies, and authentication procedures, to help protect personal information from loss, theft, misuse, and unauthorized access, disclosure, alteration, and destruction.
+We seek to update our policies and procedures to stay consistent with evolving best practices.

 5. Email communications